Donate at: CrowdRise

 ● Dance dramatizes the music, and the theatrical element heightens interest.
 The characters in each folk tale are represented by dancers, dressed in a manner to subtly suggest the culture represented, positioned near the choir, and acting out the events of the story.

-For participants, the project is addressed to the thousands of college choirs and community choirs around the country and abroad.
-For its audience, the project is addressed to adults of all ages.
-Some children and adolescents may also find the project attractive.
+The project will begin in Ventura County, California, and its songs and videos will later be promoted to other counties, states and countries.
+Regarding the audience, the project is addressed primarily to adults of all ages, especially young adults.
+Some children and adolescents may also find it attractive.
 The poems, music, and dance are designed for an adult level of understanding.

-The project would be likely to appeal to any person interested in human unity, human rights, intercultural understanding, peace, care of the environment, and safeguarding the integrity of indigenous cultures.
+Generally, the project is likely to appeal to any person interested in human unity, human rights, intercultural understanding, peace, care of the environment, and safeguarding the integrity of indigenous cultures.
 The segments of the general public likely to have the strongest receptivity to the Choral Tales are people with an interest in travel, in other cultures, in nature, or in music, dance and the arts generally; people raised in multicultural or multiracial families; and those wishing to honor or re-connect with their roots.
 These segments of the public coincide closely with the viewership of public television programming.

 Preliminary Work Completed

 Over a period of several months, Choral Tales' artistic director and composer, Ludwig Tuman, has assembled a group of poets, choreographers, dancers, singers, and videographers who have enthusiastically agreed to take part in the project.
-He has also assembled a Project Advisory Board consisting of distinguished individuals willing to play an active role in helping develop the project.
-Their specialties are in the fields of history, folklore, ethnomusicology, anthropology, choreography, and choral directing.
+He has also assembled an Advisory Board made up of distinguished individuals willing to play an active role in helping develop the project.
+Their specialties are in the fields of history, folklore, ethnomusicology, anthropology, choreography, choral directing, and philanthropy.

 In further pre-production work, the artistic director has also collaborated with the poet, Shirin Sabri, who has converted each of the four tales into a poem to be set to choral music.
 These poems, and the tales from which they were derived, are given on separate pages in this web site.